unisonweb/website/src/compare-lang/unison-for-scala-devs.md

 # Core language features

-## Named variables
+## Variables

 Unison variables can be defined at the top-level of a program.
 There is no keyword to introduce a value and all values are immutable.
-(Though there is a separate [mutable reference type](https://share.unison-lang.org/@unison/base/code/releases/4.1.1/latest/types/mutable/Ref) supporting atomic modification).

-The type signature of a value or function appears _above_ \*\*\*\*the definition instead of interspersed with the names of the function parameters.
+The type signature of a value or function appears _above_ the definition instead of interspersed with the names of the function parameters.
 Both Scala and Unison support type inference, so these type signatures are optional.

 <div class="side-by-side"><div>